fiberplane/fp-docs/src/content/docs/console/index.md

 ---
-title: Console Overview
+title: Fiberplane Console
-description: Unified gateway for managing and debugging MCP servers
+description: Platform for MCP Server review and evaluation
 ---

-Console is a web-based interface hosted by Fiberplane for managing, testing, and optimizing Model Context Protocol (MCP) servers.
-Accessible via GitHub authentication, Console is designed for developers and product teams to connect to local and remote MCP servers, providing visibility into server behavior, token consumption, and functionality.
+Fiberplane Console is a cloud service for managing, testing, and optimizing Model Context Protocol (MCP) servers.
+Log in with GitHub, connect remote MCP servers to the platform, and get visibility into server behavior, token impact, and functionality.

 ## Key Capabilities